 The European bison (Zimbru) is a rare sight in Romania, and can easily be seen in reservations or in zoos in our country.
 Under 100 bisons have been released into the wild, after the species was re-introduced into Romania.

-We currently have bison reservations in four counties: Neamț, Buzău, Dâmbovița, and Hunedoara.
+You can see the bison reservations when you visit Romania in four counties: Neamț, Buzău, Dâmbovița, and Hunedoara.

 22. The Red Lake

 Another unique lake for Romania is the Red Lake (Lacul Roșu), a natural damn lake formed in 1838, due to a landslide caused by a 6.9-magnitude earthquake.